French emigration (1789–1815): Motivations to leave

 As the notions of political freedom and equality spread, people began developing different opinions on who should reap the benefits of active citizenship.
-The political unity of the revolutionaries had begun to fizzle out by 1791 although they had succeeded in establishing a constitutional monarchy.
+The political unity of the revolutionaries had begun to fray by 1791, though they had succeeded in establishing a constitutional monarchy.

 Simultaneously, the revolution was plagued with many problems.
 In addition to political divisions, they were dealing with the hyperinflation of the National Convention's fiat paper currency, the assignats, revolts against authority in the countryside, slave uprisings in colonial territories such as the Haitian Revolution and no peaceful end in sight.
 Someone had to be blamed for the failures of the revolution, and it certainly could not be the fault of the revolutionaries, who considered themselves on the side of liberty and justice.
 As Thomas E. Kaiser argues in his article "From the Austrian Committee to the Foreign Plot: Marie-Antoinette, Austrophobia, and the Terror", centuries of Austrophobia was reincarnated into a firm belief in an Austrian-led conspiracy aiming to thwart the revolution.
 Kaiser states that the Foreign Plot:

 consisted of a massive, multilayered conspiracy by counterrevolutionary agents abetted by the allies, who allegedly—and quite possibly in reality—sought to undermine the Republic through a coordinated effort to corrupt government officials associated with the more moderate wing of the Jacobin establishment and to defame the government by mobilizing elements on the extreme left."

-A political faction known as the Jacobins, who had a very active radical faction, the Girondists, genuinely feared the conspiratorial plot.
+A political faction known as the Jacobins, who had a very active radical faction, the Montagnards, genuinely feared the conspiratorial plot.
 Jean-Jacques Rousseau, a philosophe influential in the Enlightenment, spread the idea of a "collective will", a singular purpose that all people of a nation must unequivocally support.
 If anyone was against the collective will, they were a part of this counterrevolutionary conspiracy, and since the momentum of the Revolution had to be protected at all costs, and all such threats had to be eliminated.
 That attitude toward dissension only grew more violent and bloodthirsty throughout 1793-1794 when Maximilien Robespierre enacted the Reign of Terror.
 To preserve the "republic of virtue", Robespierre had to "cleanse" the country of anyone who spoke out or acted against the virtues of the revolution by way of the guillotine.